Vinaro Bhagyamu Vishnu Katha

 Vinaro Bhagyamu Vishnu Katha is a 2023 Indian Telugu-language romantic action comedy thriller film written and directed by debutant Murali Kishor Abburu and produced by Bunny Vas of GA2 Pictures.
 It features Kiran Abbavaram, Kashmira Pardeshi and Murali Sharma in primary roles.
 The film received generally positive reviews and became a success at the box office.

 Premise

 Vishnu, a librarian based in Tirupati, loves helping people since childhood.
-One day, Darshana, an aspiring YouTuber calls Vishnu as his phone number neighbour and asks him to meet her.
-They meet another neighbour Markhandeya Sarma, who also joins them and the trio gradually becomes friends.
-In a turn of events, Darshana unknowingly kills Sharma, while trying to make a prank video.
-Vishnu, who believes that Darshana is innocent begins to investigate and prove Darshana's innocence along with working with a team of agents to take down a gangster.
+One day, Darshana, an aspiring YouTuber from Tiruchanur, calls Vishnu as his phone number neighbor and asks him to meet her.
+They meet another neighbor, Markhandeya Sarma, who also joins them, and the trio gradually becomes friends.
+In a turn of events, Darshana unknowingly kills Sarma while trying to make a prank video.
+Vishnu, who believes that Darshana is innocent, begins to investigate and prove Darshana's innocence along with working with a team of agents to take down a gangster.

 Music

 The music is composed by Chaitan Bharadwaj.
 The audio rights were acquired by Aditya Music.